• Skip to primary navigation

 1. Peel and grate half a carrot and set aside.
 Prepare lotus root by peeling the skin.
 Then, cut off the ends.
 Rinse lotus root throughly in water.
 Sometimes theres dirt in the holes of the lotus root.
 Use a chopstick to clean dirt.

-3. In a large mixing bowl, add ground pork, grated lotus roots, grated carrot, 1 sliced green onion, 1 tsp salt, 1 tsp sugar, 1/2 tsp chicken bouillon, 1 tbs water, 1 tbs soy sauce and 1 egg.
+3. In a large mixing bowl, add ground pork, grated lotus roots, grated carrot, 1 sliced green onion, 1 teaspoon salt, 1 teaspoon sugar, ½ teaspoon chicken bouillon, 1 tbs water, 1 tbs soy sauce and 1 egg.
 Mix together in one direction for at least 25 times.

 4. After mixing, add an additional tablespoon of water and some corn starch.
 Mix together in one direction for another 25 times until the meat is gelatinous and soft.
 My dad uses this technique for tender and juicy meat patties!